 Ofsted Rating and Report

 Pupils with disabilities and special educational needs generally achieve in line with their peers.
-Each child’s progress is tracked regularly and ‘Super Targets’ are set based on either improving their achievement or personal development.
+Each child’s progress is tracked regularly and every half term individual ‘Super Targets’ are set.
 These targets are shared and reviewed with both pupils and their parents so that everybody is clear about the progress being made.

 Promoting Inclusion within our school

-The school held the first ever ’I am unique week,’ to focus on inclusion and celebrate our individuality.
-It is hoped that this will be an annual event.
+The school previously held an ‘I am unique week,’ to focus on inclusion and celebrate our individuality.
+It is hoped that this will be repeated in the near future.

 Some of the highlights of this week included: